googleinterns/step/walkthroughs/week-3-libraries/blobstore/blobstore-walkthrough.md

 entered in the text area, and it then gets the URL for the uploaded image.
 The `getUploadedFileUrl()` function might seem intimidating, but most of that is checking for corner cases.
-The core of the logic for getting the image URL is in the last 3 lines of code.
+The core of the logic for getting the image URL is in calling imagesService to retrieve the image's URL.

 You can then use that URL to create an `<img>` element.
 In a real project, you'd probably do something like store the image URL in an `ArrayList` or in